-You must release color print jobs to the printer by logging into the Color Print Station which sits next to the color printer.
+You must release print jobs to the printer by logging into the Color Print Station which sits next to the color printer in the Elder lab.

-You can swipe your student ID through the card reader attached to the print release station, or you can login with your engineering account ID and password.
+You can wave your Iowa One (student ID) card in front of the proximity reader or swipe your student ID through the card reader attached to the monitor of the print release station.
+You can also use the keyboard to login with your engineering account ID and password.

-After login, you see your file(s) queued for printing.
-You can select to print or cancel each job, or print or cancel all jobs.
+After login, you see all file(s) queued for printing.
+You can select to print or cancel each job of yours.
 The queue information includes the number of pages that will be printed and the print cost.

-Jobs are queued and must be released for printing so that you do not accidentally pay for color printing.
+Jobs are queued and must be released for printing so that you select what you print.

-Print jobs stay in the color print queue for 2 hours.
+Print jobs stay in the print queue for 2 hours.